 If you are involved in the running of a cycling club, workplace or community cycling group you can affiliate to Cycling UK to access support for your group's activities and events and for individual members.

 Do you ride with friends, colleagues or family in a group?
 Do you organise charity rides and events and want insurance?
-Becoming affiliated to CTC will give you peace of mind, as well as other benefits for your organisation or club.
+Becoming affiliated to Cycling UK will give you peace of mind, as well as other benefits for your organisation or club.

 What do you get when you cross some (slightly crazy) trials riders and one (very brave) downhill expert with lots of large boxes, ramps and beams in an arena?